 This employment standard has two parts: vacation time and vacation pay.
-Some employees have jobs that are exempt from the vacation with pay provisions of the Employment Standards Act (ESA) For more information on these job categories, please see the Special Rule Tool available at Ontario.ca/ESAtools.
+Some employees have jobs that are exempt from the vacation with pay provisions of the ESA.
+For more information on these job categories, please see the Special Rule Tool available at Ontario.ca/ESAtools.

 Employees are entitled to two weeks of vacation time after each 12-month vacation entitlement year.
 Ordinarily, a vacation entitlement year is a recurring 12-month period beginning on the date of hire.
 Where the employer has established an alternative vacation entitlement year that begins on a date other than the date of hire, the employee is also entitled to a pro-rated amount of vacation time for the period (called a "stub period") that precedes the alternative vacation entitlement year.

 Vacation pay must be at least four per cent of the "gross" wages (excluding any vacation pay) earned in the 12-month vacation entitlement year or stub period (where that applies).

 An employee's contract of employment or a collective agreement may provide a greater right or benefit with respect to vacation time and/or pay.

 An employee who does not complete either the full vacation entitlement year or the stub period (if any) does not qualify for vacation time under the ESA.
 However, employees earn vacation pay as they earn wages.
 So if an employee works even just one hour, he or she is still entitled to at least four percent of the hour's wages as vacation pay.

 Employees earn a minimum of two weeks of vacation time upon completion of every 12-month vacation entitlement year.
 The ESA does not provide for any increases to the two-week vacation time entitlement based on length of employment although a contract of employment or collective agreement might do so.